List of Hot Adult Contemporary number ones of 1992

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1992, 19 songs topped the chart, then published under the title Hot Adult Contemporary, based on playlists submitted by radio stations.
+In 1992, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+The chart, which in 1992 was published under the title Hot Adult Contemporary, has undergone various name changes during its history but has been published as Adult Contemporary since 1996.
+In 1992, 19 songs topped the chart based on playlists submitted by radio stations.

-At the start of the year, Richard Marx was at number one with "Keep Coming Back", retaining a position which the song had occupied at the end of 1991.
+At the start of the year, Richard Marx was at number one with "Keep Coming Back", retaining a position that the song had occupied at the end of 1991.
 The track topped the chart for the first two weeks of 1992 before being displaced by Mariah Carey's "Can't Let Go".
-Marx and Carey were among several acts to achieve two chart-toppers in 1992, along with Michael Bolton, Celine Dion and Elton John, who topped the chart with his solo single "The One" and also made a guest appearance on George Michael's version of "Don't Let the Sun Go Down on Me", which John himself had originally recorded in 1974.
+Marx and Carey both had two chart-toppers in 1992, a feat also achieved by Michael Bolton and Celine Dion.
+Elton John topped the chart with his solo single "The One" and also made a guest appearance on George Michael's version of "Don't Let the Sun Go Down on Me", which John himself had originally recorded in 1974.
 John's "The One" had the year's longest unbroken run at number one, spending six weeks in the top spot, and the British singer tied with Bolton for the highest total number of weeks atop the chart by an artist, each spending eight weeks at number one.
 Two of 1992's number ones originated as performances on the MTV Unplugged television series: Carey's rendition of "I'll Be There", originally performed by the Jackson 5, and Eric Clapton's "Tears in Heaven".